CRA Gift Tax Rules for Employers

 1) Be careful what you give as an employer.
 Items such as gift certificates or stocks that are easily converted into cash will be considered as taxable employee benefits by the Canada Revenue Agency (CRA), as will performance-related awards and bonuses.
+This includes:

 - Gift cards/certificates.

 - Rewards that involve employer-provided meals or accommodation.
 For example, as a bonus you send an employee and his family on a trip to Disneyland.